joseasoler/tradergen/FEATURES.md

   * The bionics trader will now purchase all prosthetics from any mods.

+  * The bionics trader will now purchase most really expensive items that could be resold for profit.

 * **[Expanded Prosthetics and Organ Engineering](https://steamcommunity.com/sharedfiles/filedetails/?id=725956940):**

   * The prosthesis trader gets access to these specializations: drugs, hunting, medicine, organs, psycasting, wealth.